-The Riders officially joined the fledgling Canadian Football League in 1958 and have won the Grey Cup three times since then, most recently in 2007.
+The Riders officially joined the fledgling Canadian Football League in 1958, and have won the Grey Cup four times since then, most recently in 2013.

-If you’re planning a visit to Mosaic Stadium after August, bundle up.
-Regina evenings can be downright frigid once fall sets in.
+If you’re planning a visit to Mosaic Stadium after August, bundle up – Regina evenings can be downright frigid once fall sets in.
 The stadium was specifically designed to reduce the effects of cold and snow, including a sunken lower bowl, but if you’re watching in wintery conditions, you will likely be dealing with bitter cold.
 Plan your visit expecting this kind of weather (or worse) and you should be fine.

-Mosaic Stadium is located just northwest of Regina’s downtown.
-Surrounding Taylor Field on three sides is a residential neighbourhood.
+Mosaic Stadium is located just northwest of Regina’s downtown, and surrounding the facility on three sides is a residential neighbourhood.
 To the south are train tracks, which separate north Regina from south Regina, and then there is more residential housing, with not much else.
 As the neighbourhood gentrifies and the Taylor Field area gets redeveloped into mixed-use buildings, however, this is likely to change, with more restaurants and after-game destinations becoming available.

-The pickings for pre- and post-game, therefore, are relatively slim.
-If you head a couple blocks to the east you’ll find yourself on Albert St., the main artery in Regina.
+For now, however, the pickings for pre- and post-game entertainment are relatively slim.
+But if you head a couple blocks east of Mosaic Stadium you’ll find yourself on Albert St., the main artery in Regina.
 If you head north or south on Albert, you’ll find all the usual franchises: Burger King, McDonalds, Robin’s Donuts, and Mr. Sub.
-For anything out of the ordinary, more upscale or a lounge, bar or pub, you’ll likely have to make more of a trip.
-The good news is that, in a city of about a quarter million people, the entire city is no more than a 20-minute drive from the heart of town.
+However, for anything out of the ordinary, more upscale, or for a lounge, bar, or pub, you’ll likely have to make a longer trip.
+The good news is that, in a city of about a quarter million people, nothing in the city is more than a 20-minute drive from the heart of town.

-Saskatchewan Roughriders fans are, without a doubt in my mind, the most rabidly dedicated group of fans in all of Canada.
-The Riders are the only professional sports team in the province and Saskatchewan natives are crazy for their team as a result.
+Saskatchewan Roughriders fans are among the most rabidly dedicated in all of Canada.
+The Riders are one of only two professional sports teams in the province, and Saskatchewan natives are crazy for their team as a result.
 Riders fans are so dedicated to their team that they will show up to virtually any sporting event anywhere in their green-and-white gear, regardless of whether the Riders are playing or not – they also have a reputation for wearing watermelons on their heads while watching games.
 Keep your eyes peeled as you wander through the crowds, and you’ll almost certainly find someone with a watermelon helmet.

-So it should come as no surprise that about two-thirds of the population in the Mosaic Stadium stands are decked out in full-on Roughriders regalia.
+That said, it should come as no surprise that at least two-thirds of the crowd in the Mosaic Stadium stands are decked out in full-on Roughriders regalia.
 Moreover, they are loud, fired up, and fully engaged in the game.
-I can honestly say I've never seen a Canadian crowd get more noisy than the Riders fans when the opposition was huddled up and trying to communicate a play.
-They truly act as the 13th man for the Roughriders, and not the kind that might cost you a Grey Cup on the last play of the game.
-Hypothetically.
+Noise levels in Mosaic Stadium can routinely get over 100 decibels as the crowd cheers – they truly act as the 13th man for the Roughriders, and not the kind that might cost you a Grey Cup on the last play of the game.

 The fans are, far-and-away, the best part of taking in a game at Mosaic Stadium.

-Unless you are a season ticket holder, you won’t find any parking at Mosaic Stadium.
-The residential neighbourhood Taylor Field is surrounded by is all permit parking as well, so no luck there.
-So if you want to drive to the game, you’ll be in for a minimum 15-minute walk.
+Unless you are a season ticket holder, you won’t find any parking at Mosaic Stadium, and the residential neighbourhood the stadium is surrounded by is all permit parking as well, so no luck there either.
+That said, if you want to drive to the game, you’ll be in for a minimum 15-minute walk.

 Your other option is to take a chartered bus or city transit to get to the field.
-The bus runs up and down Albert St. and there are express buses from four key mall locations that deliver people to Riders games as well.
+The bus runs up and down Albert St., and there are express buses from four key mall locations that deliver people to Riders games as well.
 This is by far your best option for getting to and from the stadium.

-Canadian football is always entertaining so chances are pretty good that you’ll get your money’s worth.
-With ticket prices starting at $26 per seat, the cost is also fairly reasonable.
-Mix in a good atmosphere and you have yourself all the pieces for a fun night out.
+Canadian football is always entertaining, so chances are pretty good that you’ll get your money’s worth.
+With ticket prices starting in the $40 per seat range, the cost is also fairly reasonable.
+Mix in a great atmosphere, and you have yourself all the pieces for a fun night out.

-The Riders Cheer Team helps keep the energy up in the stadium between plays with cheers, acrobatics and a couple routines on the field during timeouts.
+The Riders Cheer Team also helps keep the energy up in Mosaic Stadium between plays with cheers, acrobatics, and routines on the field during timeouts.